TranslucentTB/TranslucentTB/Readme.md

 You can also download a zip archive of each branch by clicking on the `Clone or download` button while browsing the branch's files.

 Now that you have the source, you will need Visual Studio 2017.
 [You can get the free community edition here](https://www.visualstudio.com/vs/community/).
-You also need to check the `VC++ 2015.3 v140 toolset for desktop` option in the VS2017 installer.
+Check the following workloads:

+- Desktop development with C++
+- .NET desktop development

+Make sure you also install the following components:

+- VC++ 2015.3 v14.00 (v140) toolset for desktop
+- Windows 10 SDK (10.0.17134.0)
+- .NET Framework 4.6.2 SDK
+- .NET Framework 4.6.2 targeting pack

-You also need the [Clang compiler for Windows](http://releases.llvm.org/download.html).
+You also need the [Clang compiler for Windows](http://releases.llvm.org/download.html) and [Inno Setup](http://jrsoftware.org/isdl.php).

-Once you have that installed (make sure you have the C++ components and the Windows SDK version 10.0.17134 installed).
-Then you can open TranslucentTB.sln, and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> to build the solution.
+Once you have that installed, open `TranslucentTB.sln`, and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> to build the solution.
-The output will be in either the Release, Debug or Store folder (depending on which configuration is currently active).
+The output will be in either the Debug or Release folder (depending on which solution configuration is currently active).

-If you don't want to install Visual Studio, you can install the [Visual C++ 2015 Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools), the [Windows SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk) version 10.0.17134 and the [Clang compiler for Windows](http://releases.llvm.org/download.html).
-You can also follow the instructions below if you have Visual Studio installed (with the requirements listed earlier) but don't want to open it.

-Then open the `Visual C++ MSBuild Command Prompt` (or `Developer Command Prompt for VS 2017`) and `cd` into the root directory of this project, before running `msbuild /p:Configuration=Release`.
+To build the desktop installer, run the DesktopInstallerBuilder project.

+To build the Microsoft Store app package, build the solution with the Store configuration.

 ## Thanks